isc-projects/kea/doc/sphinx/arm/hooks-radius.rst

 ============================================

-This hook library allows the Kea DHCP servers to use the RADIUS protocol to authorize DHCP clients through the access service or for DHCP lease journaling through the accounting service.
+This hook library allows the Kea DHCP servers to use the RADIUS protocol to authorize DHCP clients through the access service, or for DHCP lease journaling through the accounting service.
 For details on RADIUS in Kea, please see :ref:`radius`.